Monica Lewinsky Criticizes Bill Clinton in New Interview

 “I think what’s really important to remember in today’s world is that we never should have even gotten to a place where consent was a question,” Lewinsky said to Tapper.
 “So it was wholly inappropriate as the most powerful man, my boss, 49 years old.
 I was 22, literally just out of college.
 And I think that the power differentials there are something that I couldn’t ever fathom consequences at 22 that I understand obviously so differently at 48.”

 The Clinton-Lewinsky scandal of the 1990s resulted in Clinton’s impeachment by the House of Representatives for perjury and obstruction of justice after he initially denied the relationship.
-However, the Senate subsequently acquitted him and finished his second term.
+However, the Senate subsequently acquitted him and he finished his second term.

 Throughout the scandal, Lewinsky endured harsh media criticism and public disgrace.
 Media outlets resorted to name-calling and even judged her physical appearance, creating a defamatory image of her.
 The aftermath of this treatment made it challenging for Lewinsky to secure employment, and she contemplated changing her identity due to the notoriety.